 Disney, Kellogg’s and Gillette are three completely different brands with one thing in common.
 Over the past decade they’ve established a branded language.
 The irony of this is that they may not even be aware of it.
 Whether coincidentally or purposefully, our studies shows that 74 per cent of today’s consumers associate the word “crunch” with Kellogg’s.
 Another 59 per cent consider the word “masculine” and Gillette one and the same.
 Americans formed the strongest associations of masculinity and Gillette – by an astounding 84 per cent.

-Every component of your brand can be smashed, your language, colours, shapes, tactile feeling – even your sound or pictures.
+Every component of your brand can be smashed, your language, colors, shapes, tactile feeling – even your sound or pictures.
 Smashing these leads to much more than a characteristic brand – it creates a point of differentiation – impossible to copy by your competitors.
 Remember branding is everything but a logo – it’s a way to add a characteristic personality to your brand including every component creating a true point of difference.